 Students must first follow all general housing procedures.
 Please refer to the Campus Life webpage and communication from the Campus Life Office for deadlines and other important information about these housing procedures.
-Students with documented disabilities must submit an accommodation form to Accessibility Services and provide appropriate documentation to support the accommodations to the office by the deadline.
+Students with documented disabilities must submit an accommodation form to Accessibility Services and provide appropriate documentation to support the accommodations to the office by the deadline, which is three weeks prior to the start of the housing lottery process.
 Submissions received after the deadline will be considered, but cannot be guaranteed.
 Students who have received accommodations in the past must reapply by the deadline each year.
 Deadlines are established to give the committee enough time to process the request and find the appropriate housing before the beginning of the semester.